NeugebauerLab/PABPN1_phosphorylation/README.md

  Figure S6 - Comparing poly(A) tail lengths by gene and differential gene expression.\
  Figure S7 - RNA synthesis rates from TimeLapse-seq.

-# Citation
-If you use or dicusss any of this code please cite out manuscript.